Top: Hospital room with sani-station and touch-point hardware: grab bar, faucet, and light switch. Bottom: Sani-station in hospital lobby.

 Assorted Copper Touch hardware, made mostly of nickel silver ( a copper alloy that has a steel-like finish) with details in copper nickel (a pale peach alloy) to remind users of the copper content.

-Design for health This project was initially conceived with laboratory science addressing efficacy while design would simply contribute style and appeal.
+This project was initially conceived with laboratory science addressing efficacy while design would simply contribute style and appeal.
 But shifting the focus to the real goal of lessening HAIs allowed Pensa to hone in on the issue of effective implementation of this exciting material.
 While Copper Touch's antimicrobial copper alloys protect common hospital touch points, the cumulative impact of the system also works towards changing human behavior and increasing hand washing, addressing the issue that concerns hospitals most.

 In a larger sense, Pensa's design concept, the Copper Touch system, illustrates how effective delivery of a therapy (which in this case is antimicrobial material) is as necessary to success as the effectiveness of the therapy itself.
 The healthcare industry is in need of improved delivery of all sorts of treatments, and the knowledge and approach of designers will be crucial to addressing this need.